Roots garden sculptures

 Wednesday, November 28th, 2007

-Impatient - While tidying up the garden and shaking out the soil from dead plants I was marvelling at the root systems and couldn’t bring myself to throw this one away, it’s so interesting.
-This one is from a Croton, and stuck into the ground upside down makes an interesting garden sculpture.
-Below: Croton, 1992 36 x 24 inches Acrylics on wrapped canvas (private collection, Scotland).
+While tidying up the garden and shaking out the soil from dead plants I was marveling at the root systems and couldn’t bring myself to throw this one away, it’s so interesting.
+This one is from a dead Croton plant, stuck into the ground upside down makes a unique garden sculpture.